gerardog/gsudo/docs/docs/tips/elevation-in-new-window.md

 gsudo config NewWindow.Force true
 ```

 The problem with this approach is that some elevations complete too quickly and the new window may close abruptly.
-So to leave time to verify the window result, combine it with one of the following new switches:
+So to leave time to verify the window result combine it with one of the following new switches:

 - `--KeepWindow`: After running a command in a new console, ask for keypress before closing the console/window.
 - `--KeepShell`: After running a command, keep the elevated shell open.